Elskom/publish-nuget/README.md

 Input | Default Value | Description
 --- | --- | ---
-SOLUTION_FILE_PATH | | Filepath of the solution of which contains all the projects to be packed, relative to root of repository
 PROJECT_FILE_PATH | | Filepath of the project to be packaged or a glob of projects in the form of \*\*/\*.csproj, relative to root of repository
 PACKAGE_PATH | | Path to store all generated nuget packages, relative to root of repository PACKAGE_NAME | | NuGet package id, used for version detection & defaults to project name